freifunk-gluon/gluon/docs/dev/web/model.rst

     - *Form:write* ()

-      Is called after the form has beed submitted (but only if the data is valid).
+      Is called after the form has been submitted (but only if the data is valid).
 It is called last (after all options' *write* methods) and is usually used to commit changed UCI packages.

       The default implementation of *write* doesn't do anything, but it can be overridden.

-  - *Section* (usually instanciated through *Form:section*)
+  - *Section* (usually instantiated through *Form:section*)

     - *Section:option* (*type*, *id*, *title*, *description*)